Montana 4-H Pre-Congress

 Individuals interested in attending Pre-Congress weekend MUST actively participate in a Congress committee of their choice prior to and during Pre-Congress weekend.
 First priority will go to senior members that have attended Montana 4-H Congress.
 However, Ambassadors, Extension staff and motivated teen leaders and youth are encouraged to attend.

-Register for Pre-Congress is through 4honline.
-Please contact your County MSU Extension office for more informaiton about representing your county at pre-congress.
+Register for Pre-Congress is through 4honline and will be in conjunction with regular congress registraiton.
+When registering for congress select the pre congress button to add additional registration info.
+Please contact your County MSU Extension office for more information about representing your county at pre-congress.
 Participants will need to complete the Pre-Congress registration & Committee Sign-Up by June 15 with the $70.00 youth/$40.00 youth housing fee.

 Serving on the State Officer Selection Committee.
 Checking this box does not automatically placeyou on the committee.
 There is an application to be considered to serve as your district representative.